UNiXMIT/UNiXextend/docs/AcuXDBC-LINUX.md

 ---

-Unzip the tar.gz archive into the desired folder on the machine where you would like XDBC to run.
+Execute the installation media and install into the desired folder on the machine where you would like XDBC to run.

-tar-zxvf archivetoextract.tar.gz

 **Set environment variables**